 Course of the accident

 Contrary to expectations the power increased rapidly and got out of control while the experiment in Chernobyl was carried out.
 This resulted in a rapid increase in energy release in the fuel elements and furthermore to the destruction of the reactor core.
 The heat stored in the fuel was transferred to the surrounding coolant very quickly.
 Thus the coolant was heated up and evaporated.
 Due to the resulting high pressure the reactor exploded.
 The reactor building including its roof was destroyed and numerous fires broke out.
 The entire graphite block of the reactor core with a mass of 250 tons incinerated.
-This fire took the reactor’s radioactive inventory to great heights of the atmosphere and caused the long-range dispersion of radioactivity throughout Europe.
+This fire with extremely high temperatures took the reactor’s radioactive inventory to great heights of the atmosphere and caused the long-range dispersion of radioactivity throughout Europe.

 Reasons for the accident

 - Unfavourable reactor-physical properties and safety-related features of the reactor type,